 device_path indicates the folder inside the device to which your audio files will be copied.
 In the above example the final destination is

 /media/MPD1/MUSIC/AUTO/.
 It is assumed that the folder indicated in the

 device_path key exists.
 If it doesn't the plugin will exit with a warning.
 The device path can also be an empty string if you want to store the files in the root folder of the device.

 clean_target, when set to yes, instructs the plugin to clean the

 device_path folder before copying the new songs to the device.
 This will remove all audio songs and playlists found in that folder.

-Some devices might have library files or other data files which need to be deleted in order for the device to reindex the new songs.
+Some devices might have library files or other data files which need to be deleted in order for the device to re-discover the new songs.
 These files can be added to the

 delete_from_device key.
 The files listed here are relative to the